Social Media vs. Multi-Channel Marketing: The Ultimate Strategy Guide for Real Estate Agents

 • Website hero line: “Sell in Greenview with a clear plan instead of guesswork.”

-• Ad copy line: “See what homes like yours in Greenview are really selling for before you list.”
+• Ad copy line: “See what homes like yours in Greenview are selling for before you list.”

 • Google Business Profile update: “New Greenview seller guide now live.
 Get local stats, timing tips, and a clear next step.”